 Pain in the lower right of the gut

 If you are also experiencing a fever, nausea and/or vomiting, you could have appendicitis.
 A burst appendix can lead to a potentially life-threatening infection.
 Visit your doctor, who may send you to the hospital for surgery.
 Don't miss these other surprising reasons you have stomach pains.

 Achy or cramping pain in the leg

-If the pain is accompanied by redness, warmth and swelling, you could have a blood clot known as a deep-vein thrombosis (DVT).
+If the pain is accompanied by redness, warmth, and swelling, you could have a blood clot known as a deep-vein thrombosis (DVT).
 Visit your doctor, who will arrange for you to have an ultrasound.
 Do NOT massage the painful area, as this might cause the blood clot to travel to your heart or lungs.
 Look out for these types of leg pain that you shouldn't ignore.